Compare Cheap Car Insurance in Michigan

 Frequently Asked Questions

-On average, auto insurance rates are so high in Michigan for several reasons.
+On average, auto insurance rates are high in Michigan for several reasons.
 First, it is a no-fault state, meaning that each driver is responsible for their medical expenses in the event of an accident, regardless of fault.
 This drives up insurance premiums for everyone, since even safe drivers may need to file a claim if they are injured due to someone else hitting them.

 Similarly, Michigan does not allow insurers to use credit history as a rating factor, which means that everyone pays higher average rates since drivers with poor credit are essentially being subsidized.
 If this wasn’t the case, drivers with poor credit would likely pay higher rates.